Patient Eligibility for GUIDE

 To qualify for GUIDE patients must:

-1. Have a dementia diagnosis, defined as one of the ICD-10 code from the CMS approved list for this program;
+1. Have a qualifying diagnosis, defined as one of the ICD-10 code from the CMS approved list for this programs

-2. Have Traditional Medicare (Part B) not Medicare Advantage as their primary payer;
+2. Have Traditional Medicare (Part A & B) as primary payer

 Exclusions